howardjohn/gateway-api-bench/README-v2.md

 ![](./imgs/route-scale-v2-gc.png "Route scale test, control plane GC usage")

 These results vary even more and explain some of the other CPU and memory numbers - each implementation has wildly different allocation patterns.
-At steady state, Envoy Gateway is allocating 10,000,000 objects per second compared to only only 6,000 from Agentgateway, and allocates over 2,000x more memory!
+At steady state, Envoy Gateway is allocating 10,000,000 objects per second compared to only 6,000 from Agentgateway, and allocates over 2,000x more memory!

 ![](./imgs/route-scale-gc-graph.png "Route scale test, control plane GC usage graph")